elan-dcc/elan-dcc.github.io/content/en/researchers/internal/gp_data.md

     - If records are modified, the original remains unchanged, and a new record is created with the day after the retrieval date.

 ## Background on Data Standardisation
-GP data is collected by [STIZON](https://stizon.nl/), which standardises it before sharing it.
+GP data is collected by [STIZON](https://stizon.nl/), a trusted third party, which standardises it before sharing it.
 Standardised attributes start with a 'd'; researchers are encouraged to use these fields, though non-standard attributes may also be useful.

 {{< accent >}}
 We strongly recommend researchers review the {{< link type="codebookGP" text="codebook">}} for guidance.
 Additional information on challenges and potential solutions can be found <a href = "https://github.com/elan-dcc/org/blob/main/QandA.md" target="_blank" alt="Q and A">here</a>.